mykelalvis/FT/Traveller/Adventures/Research Station Gamma/Research Station Gamma.md

 The following DMs apply.
 Without protective clothing, -15.
 With cold weather clothing (type 1), -9.
 With cold weather clothing (type II), -6.
 With cold weather clothing (type I or type II), if augmented by artificial means (hot bricks, pocket- sized catalytic heaters, etc), +3.
 Per level of survival skill, +1.
 With battle dress, -9.
 With combat armor, -7.
 With heatsuit, +4.
 With combat environment suit, -5.
 With vacc suit, -7.
 For each increment of twenty degrees centigrade below zero, -1.
 If the subject is immersed in water at any temperature below 20 degrees centigrade, -10.

-Cold Weather Clothing, Type I (TL 1, Cr200): Boots, pants, hooded coat, mittens, and facemask, made from animal skins sewn together.
+Cold Weather Clothing, TypeI (TL 1, Cr200): Boots, pants, hooded coat, mittens, and facemask, made from animal skins sewn together.
 This clothing provides protection from extreme low temperatures for a short length of time.
 This item may be manufactured from local materials, provided several large furs, properly cured, are available.
 Referees should use their discretion as to the ease with which these conditions may be met.
 Immersion in water totally negates the effects of this clothing.

 Cold Weather Clothing, Type II (TL 6, Cr200): A head-to-toe garment, made of several layers of fabric around an insulating layer of fluffy fibers.
 Immersion in water renders this clothing totally ineffective.